The Cute Syndrome Foundation: SCN8A Epilepsy Support, Awareness, and Research

 What problems do SCN8A mutations cause?

-Most with SCN8A mutations have epilepsy that is resistant to treatment - they may have seizures every day and need to be hospitalized often.
-Other symptoms often include learning difficulties, muscle spasms, low or high muscle tone, poor coordination, developmental delay, and features similar to autism.
-The extent of physical disability leaves some children able to make little or no voluntary movement.
-Most children will have trouble learning to speak, and some will need assistance from feeding tubes to get the nourishment they need to grow.
+Many with SCN8A mutations have epilepsy that is resistant to treatment - they may have seizures every day and need to be hospitalized often.
+Non-seizure symptoms often include learning difficulties, muscle spasms, low or high muscle tone, poor coordination, developmental delay, and autism spectrum disorder.
+Many children will have trouble learning to speak, and some will need assistance from feeding tubes to get the nourishment they need to grow.

 Seizures in SCN8A Epilepsy typically onset between 0-18 months, at a mean age of 5 months.
 Seizures in SCN8A Epilepsy are often refractory—tonic-clonic seizures are the most typical, myoclonic and absence seizures are also common.
 Children with SCN8A mutations often have some degree of developmental delay which may occur from birth or onset with seizures.
-About half of those with SCN8A mutations have intellectual disability.
-Many others also have autistic-like features, hypotonia, and movement disorders--including dystonia and choreoathetosis.
+Many also have autistic-like features, hypotonia, and movement disorders—including dystonia and choreoathetosis.
 Learn more about some of our SCN8A warriors...

 What is the treatment for SCN8A?

 There is currently no standard treatment for SCN8A.
 Treatment will depend on the type and severity of symptoms.
-SCN8A epilepsy is commonly drug resistant, but has shown a positive response to sodium channel blockers.
+SCN8A epilepsy is commonly drug-resistant but has shown a positive response to sodium channel blockers in many cases.
 A combination of treatments such as medications, implantable devices (VNS or RNS), or the ketogenic diet may be helpful.

 SCN8A Clinical Trial Information